ericman314/UnitMath/README.md

 The functions `clone`, `conv`, `add`, `sub`, `mul`, `div`, and `pow` are always required.
 Omitting any of these will cause the `config` method to throw an error.
 The other functions are conditionally required, and you will receive an error if you attempt something that depends on a function you haven't provided.

-UnitMath will use your custom type's `toString()` method when formatting a custom typed unit.
+If you specify a `format` function, UnitMath will use it when outputting your custom type as a string.
+Otherwise, it will use your type's `toString()` method.

 ## API Reference